 This question measures the impact of any changes to land used for employment purposes.
-Through the development plan the Council wants to maintain and enhance employment opportunities in the district and one of the ways of doing this prevent loss of employment land to development from other uses.
+Through the development plan the Council wants to maintain and enhance employment opportunities in the district and one of the ways of doing this is to prevent the loss of employment land to development from other uses.